maddiemthompson7/Econ-103-Summer-Project/README.md

 The F-test on the four controls jointly gives F(4, 3136) = 692.4 with a p-value below 0.001, so we reject the null that they are all zero.
 The controls belong as a block, which is also what the movement between columns (1) and (2) was telling us.

 # 5. Discussion
 Our hypothesis stated previously was that counties with higher smoking rates would report overall worse health outcomes, resulting in a slope of approximately 0.7 to 0.85 percentage points of fair/poor health per percentage point of smoking.
-In preparation for this, we predicted that the sign of the coefficient would be positive, resulting in an estimate of 0.945.
-As we introduced our controls, this coefficient shrank by 0.403 to 0.542.
-This still shows economic significance.
-The Confidence interval [0.510, 0.575 explains moderate to large effects.
+The simple regression returned 0.945, and adding our controls pulled it to 0.542.
+The confidence interval [0.510, 0.575] gives the range in which the true coefficient is likely to fall.
+Because the entire interval sits below our predicted range of 0.7 to 0.85, the data does not just fall short of our prediction, it rules that range out.
+We got the direction right and correctly predicted that the coefficient would shrink after adding controls but not collapse.
+However, we overestimated its size.

+One variable we could not control for is physical inactivity???, which is plausibly related to both smoking rates and poor health. **Something something estimate omitted variable
+**

 We found an association across our 3,142 observed counties, **not causation**.
-Here, we do not say that smoking causes worse health outcomes.
-There is no evidence to that if a county lowered their smoking rates, health outcomes would move in a positive direction and result in better health in individuals.
+We do not claim that smoking causes worse health outcomes.
+Nothing here shows that a county which lowered its smoking rate would see its health outcomes improve **(keep or delete this last sentence).**

-The evidence discovered through our regression and investigation of the relationship shows that our hypothesis was correct, meaning it holds economic significance.
-We have found an association between the data that varies over time and counties.

 \clearpage